CERTCC/Vultron/docs/index.md

 ## Background

-Vultron is a continuation of the CERT/CC's work on improving the coordination of vulnerability disclosure and response.
+The Vultron Protocol is a continuation of the CERT/CC's work on improving the coordination of vulnerability disclosure and response.
 Our previous work in this area includes:

 - [The CERT Guide to Coordinated Vulnerability Disclosure](https://vuls.cert.org/confluence/display/CVD)